 In 1995, one person shared the dream to put in a basketball court adjacent to First Mennonite Church and replace the brick and dirt parking area with concrete and a set of hoops for the neighborhood children to play.
-Adjacent to the court stood a shed which was renovated to became a teen center--reminiscent of a time some 20 years earlier when the church ran a teen center in a converted house across the street.
+Adjacent to the court stood a shed which was renovated to become a teen center.

 By 1996, with two staff, six middle school students and an operating budget barely over $4,000, the Lighthouse was born.
-First Mennonite Church already had an elementary outreach -- Venture Club and a youth Group for high schoolers.
-The need for a middle school club was apparent so the six middle school students became the first of many to participate in the newly established Jr High Club.
+First Mennonite Church already had an elementary outreach — Venture Club — and a youth Group for high schoolers.
+The need for a middle school club became apparent so the six middle school students became the first of many to participate in the newly established Jr High Club.